Training for Teachers

 Following an intensive week of assessment training to learn to administer, score, and interpret the Observation Survey (Clay 2002, 2005), the teachers actively participate in weekly classes (biweekly in Canada) while applying their learning by teaching four children individually on a daily basis.
 Reading Recovery teachers work only part of the school day in one-to-one Reading Recovery lessons.
 Their professional development also benefits their work in other settings (e.g., classrooms, small groups, work with special populations of children, literacy coaches).

 The teacher leader makes at least four visits (five in Canada) during the school year to each teacher-in-training to observe lessons and to consult about children and implementation in the school.
-Detailed information about teacher selection and professional development requirements for teachers is found in the standards and guidelines for the United States and for Canada.
+Detailed information about teacher selection and professional development requirements for teachers is found in the Standards and Guidelines for the United States and for Canada (PDF).

 Teachers must learn to